evfro/polara/README.md

 In addition to standard question of "how good a recommender system is at recommending relevant items", it allows assessing the ability of a recommender system to **avoid irrelevant recommendations** (thus, less likely to disappoint a user).
 You can read more about this idea in a reasearch paper [Fifty Shades of Ratings: How to Benefit from a Negative Feedback in Top-N Recommendations Tasks](http://arxiv.org/abs/1607.04228).
 The research results can be easily reproduced with this framework, visit a "fixed state" version of the code at https://github.com/Evfro/fifty-shades (there're also many usage examples).

 The framework also features efficient tensor-based implementation of an algorithm, proposed in the paper, that takes full advantage of the polarity-based formulation.
 Currently, there is an [online demo](http://coremodel.azurewebsites.net) (for test purposes only), that demonstrates the effect of taking into account feedback polarity.

+## Prerequisites
+**Note:** Currently runs on python 2 only.

+The framework heavily depends on `Pandas, Numpy, Scipy` and `Numba` packages.
+It also is recommended (but not required) to have `mkl` installed for better performance.
+Visualization routines currently depend on `matplotlib` and `seaborn`.
+The easiest way to get all those at once is to use the latest [Anaconda distribution](https://www.continuum.io/downloads).

+In case you have created your own conda environment the following command can be used to ensure that all required dependencies are in place (see [this](http://conda.pydata.org/docs/commands/conda-install.html) for more info):

+`conda install --file conda_req.txt`

+Alternatively, a new conda environment named `polara_env` with all required packages can be created by:

+`conda create -n polara_env python=2.7 --file conda_req.txt`

+## Installation
+First, clone this repository to your local PC (`git clone git://github.com/evfro/polara.git`) and navigate to your local copy.
+Once in the root of the repository, run

+`python setup.py install`.

 ## Usage example
 A special effort was made to make a *recsys for humans*, which stresses on the ease of use of the framework.
 For example, that's how you build a pure SVD recommender on top of the [Movielens 1M](http://grouplens.org/datasets/movielens/) dataset: